mderisio/100daysofcode/Daily Log.md

 ### Day 4: December 20, 2021

-**Today's Progress**: Learned a bit about random number generator rand() and seed the rand srand().
-Also I implemented a loop for a simple guess game I wanted to code.
+**Today's Progress**: Learned a bit about random number generator rand() and seed the rand srand(); continuing learning about static variables and literals.
+Finally, I implemented a loop for a simple guess game I wanted to code.

 **Thoughts:** Day 4, learning the fundamentals while having fun combining the basics.